 We’re taking a short break from real-life drywall dust to talk about something far more fun: peel-and-stick wallpaper.
 You know, the kind that doesn’t require a degree in patience or a full-scale renovation to install.

 I’m very picky when it comes to wallpaper.
-I don’t want it to look like a dorm room decal.
-I don’t want it bubbling off the wall after a week.
-And I definitely don’t want to pay custom-designer prices for something that’s going to end up behind a toilet.
+I don’t want it to look like a dorm room decal and I definitely don’t want to pay custom-designer prices for something that’s going to end up behind a toilet.

 So here it is: my favorite peel-and-stick wallpapers that actually look high-end, install easily, and won’t blow your budget.
-I’ve used several of these in my own home or projects, and the rest are currently sitting in my wishlist because I have no self-control.
+I’ve used a few of these in my own home or projects, and the rest are currently sitting in my wishlist because I have no self-control.

 My Peel & Stick Wallpaper Favorites